-This GMAT sample question is a verbal sentence correction practice question testing your understanding of w usage.
+This GMAT sample question is a verbal sentence correction practice question testing your understanding of word usage.
+It is a medium difficulty GMAT SC practice question.

 Question 15: Given that Agatha Christie wrote 66 novels and 14 short story collections, all of which are still in print in multiple formats and dozens of languages, sceptics would be well advised to admit defeat on the issue of whether or not she sold more books than any other novelist ever has.